jamesmh/coravel/Docs/Mailing.md

 Coravel gives you e-mail friendly templates out-of-the-box!

-The cli already configured this for you at `~/Views/Example.cshtml`.
+> Note: The cli generated a sample for you at `~/Views/Example.cshtml`.

 Let's say we have a Mailable that uses the view `~/Views/Mail/NewUser.cshtml`.